Water damage is never fun to deal with. It can take weeks or even months to notice, but by the time you do, it’s usually too late.

 This one is a no-brainer.

-Have your A/C inspected at least once a year, if not bi-annually, to ensure that these small issues don’t become devastating ones.
+Have your air conditioner inspected at least once a year, if not bi-annually, to ensure that these small issues don’t become devastating ones.

 Who Should I Call to Repair Water Damage Caused By My Air Conditioner?